 What is an evening routine?

 An evening routine is a sequence of actions repeated each night before bed, allowing the body and mind to gradually transition from wakefulness to a state conducive to sleep.
-These calming gestures are validated by cognitive sciences: the brain progressively associates these repetitive signals with the approach of rest.
+These soothing gestures are validated by cognitive sciences: the brain progressively associates these repetitive signals with the approach of rest.

 How does an evening routine work?